 beautier development and other resources

-beautier is free, libre and open source software available from the official R package archive at http://cran.r-project.org/src/contrib/PACKAGES.html#beautier and is licensed under the GNU General Public License v3.0.
+beautier is free, libre and open source software available from the official R package archive at http://cran.r-project.org/src/contrib/PACKAGES.html#beautier and is licensed under the GNU General Public License v3.0. beautier’s uses the Travis CI continuous integration service, which is known to significantly increase the number of bugs exposed and increases the speed at which new features are added. beautier has a 100% code coverage, which correlates with code quality, and it follows Hadley Wickham’s style guide to improve software quality . beautier depends on multiple packages, which are APE , beastier , devtools , geiger , ggplot2 , knitr , lumier , phangorn , rmarkdown , seqinr , stringr , testit and TreeSim .

-beautier’s development takes place on GitHub , which facilitates collaboration and improves transparency . beautier’s GitHub facilitates feature requests and has a guidelines how to do so.
+beautier’s development takes place on GitHub , which facilitates collaboration and improves transparency . beautier’s GitHub accomodates feature requests and has a guidelines how to do so.

-beautier’s uses the Travis CI continuous integration service, which is known to significantly increase the the number of bugs exposed and increases the speed at which new features are added . beautier has a 100% code coverage, which correlates with code quality . beautier follows Hadley Wickham’s style guide , which improves software quality .

-beautier is dependent on multiple packages, which are APE , beastier , devtools , geiger , ggplot2 , knitr , lumier , phangorn , rmarkdown , seqinr , stringr , testit and TreeSim .

 beautier’s documentation is extensive, yet concise.
 All functions are documented in the package’s internal documentation.
 For quick use, each exported function shows a minimal example.
 For easy exploration, each exported function’s documentation links to related functions.
-Additionally, beautier has a vignette that demonstrates in a longer form how to use it.
-The GitHub documentation helps to get started, with a dozen examples of a BEAUti screenshot and the equivalent beautier code.
+Additionally, beautier has a vignette that demonstrates extensively how to use it.
+The GitHub documentation helps to get started, with a dozen examples of BEAUti screenshots with equivalent beautier code.

 Citation of beautier